ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/entry_to_higher_education.md

 Entry to higher education

 ## Summary
-Data on the percentage of 19 year olds taking a full-time first degree.
+Data on the percentage of 18-20 year olds studying for a full-time first degree.

 ## Subtitle
 Summary main findings

 ## Text
-34% of all 18 to 20 year olds began studying in higher education in 2021.
+34% of all 18 to 20 year olds were studying in higher education in 2021.

 51% of 18 to 20 year olds from a higher professional background started a higher education course, compared with 21% of those from a lower working class background.
 This is one of the largest class inequalities reported in State of the Nation 2023.